🧩 Multimodal VLM¶

 -

-This work presents the first systematic diagnosis revealing that the root cause of poor zero-shot medical VQA performance in medical MLLMs is insufficient visual grounding—model attention systematically deviates from clinically relevant regions.
-Building on this finding, the authors propose VGRefine, a training-free inference-time attention correction method that achieves state-of-the-art results across 110K+ samples on 6 benchmarks spanning 8 imaging modalities.
+This study systematically diagnoses the root cause of poor medical MLLM performance in zero-shot medical VQA as insufficient visual grounding—where model attention systematically deviates from clinically relevant regions.
+To address this, the authors propose VGRefine, a training-free inference-time attention correction method that achieves SOTA results across 8 imaging modalities and 110K+ samples in 6 benchmarks.

 - ICYM2I: The Illusion of Multimodal Informativeness under Missingness